Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Implementation

 \subsubsection{Tool Execution.}

-We implemented our APR tool in C\# using JetBrains Rider and integrated it with the Dafny verifier.
-The tool is available on \href{https://github.com/ValentinaWu1112/Automated-Program-Repair-of-Arithmetic-Programs-in-Dafny-using-Large-Language-Models}{GitHub}.
+We implemented our APR tool in C\# and integrated it with the Dafny verifier.
+The tool is available on \href{https://github.com/VeriFixer/APRepair-of-Arithmetic-Programs-in-Dafny-using-LLMs}{GitHub}.
 The tool supports both API-based and locally-hosted LLMs.
-Local models such as Llama3, Mistral7b, and Llemma7b are managed using LM Studio, while GPT-4o mini is accessed via the OpenAI .NET API.
+Local models (Llama 3, Mistral 7B, and Llemma 7B) are managed using LM Studio, while GPT-4o mini is accessed via the OpenAI .NET API.

 The repair process begins by passing a Dafny program as an argument.
 If the verifier detects specification violations, the tool triggers our APR components, which perform fault localization, generate prompts for the LLM, and apply candidate fixes.
 Verification is re-run after each patch attempt.
 If successful, the tool outputs the corrected line.
-Details on setup and installation are provided in the project repository, but key setup steps include the following: \begin{itemize} \item Installing and launching the selected LLM (local or remote) and updating model configuration in the \texttt{RepairModel.cs} file; \item Setting the API key for GPT-based models, if applicable; \item Running the project via the \texttt{Dafny.sln} solution with the appropriate arguments for the Dafny verifier. \end{itemize}

-If a valid fix is found, the tool prints the line number and the suggested patch, enabling potential integration with IDE plugins like VSCode.
+If a valid fix is found, the tool prints the line number and the suggested patch, enabling potential integration with IDE plugins like Visual Studio Code.